A large Chinese famille rose dish with Shoulao. Yongzheng

-The center painted in vibrant rose enamels with a figure of the smiling bearded sage, Shoulao, holding a large peach in outstretched hands with his able youthful assistant right behind with a basket of blossoms slung over a hoe on his shoulder, all set on a fenced garden terrace with rockwork to one side issuing a peach spray with fruit and blossoms that hang above the figures, the shaped border with shaped cartouches of alternate flowers and ribboned objects on a ground of dot-circlets and lotus blossoms.
+The center painted in vibrant rose enamels with a figure of the smiling bearded sage, Dongfang Shuo, holding a large peach in outstretched hands with his able youthful assistant right behind with a basket of blossoms slung over a hoe on his shoulder, all set on a fenced garden terrace with rockwork to one side issuing a peach spray with fruit and blossoms that hang above the figures, the shaped border with shaped cartouches of alternate flowers and ribboned objects on a ground of dot-circlets and lotus blossoms.

 - Country: